micmejia/bible-dump/AMPC/Matthew/Matt 26.md

 But Jesus kept silent.
-And the high priest said to Him, [^v]I call upon you to swear by the living God, and tell us whether you are the Christ, the Son of God.
+And the high priest said to Him, I call upon you to swear by the living God, and tell us whether you are the Christ, the Son of God.